What You Can Do for Male Frequent Urination

-For your urinary system to work properly there are particular muscles and nerves that must work in tandem to make sure the bladder holds the urine until you want to release it.
-There are some diseases and injuries that can lead to male urinary incontinence but in many cases it is weak pelvic floor muscles that lead to incontinence in men.
+There are some diseases and injuries that can lead to male urinary incontinence but in many cases weak pelvic floor muscles can lead to incontinence in men.
 The good news is that there is something you can do about it.

 If you would like to try Kegel exercises on your own, just follow these simple steps: